amit94ece/AI_in_HealthCare/MIMIC_ML_DL/README.md

 ```

 ## Usage

-Ensure MIMIC-IV data is in the correct directory structure
+Ensure MIMIC-III data is in the correct directory structure

 ## Environment Setup